jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - Computationally, isomorphism is an ideal state because it reduces dependence on ordering.
-- Lookup expense, guarantees, time, et cetera vary hugely by structure.
+- Lookup expense, guarantees, time, et cetera vary widely by structure.
+- The degree of nesting, "distance"/time to access (time is roughly equivalent to distance for an $e^-$), and effeciency of "wrap/unwrap" operations are important variables here.
 :::

 ## Python `list`